jwnichols3/ebs-examples/README.md

 This repository contains Python scripts that demonstrate the use of AWS SDK (boto3) to interact with Amazon EBS volumes and AWS CloudWatch.
 These scripts provide a variety of functionality, including creating CloudWatch Alarms for "impaired" volumes, calculating and displaying the read, write, and overall latency for EBS volumes, and creating a CloudWatch Dashboard for EBS latency metrics.

+In addition to the Python scripts, there are AWS Systems Manager automations that do similar functions.
+See more in the [SSM README](./README-SSM.md)

 # Disclaimer

 Please note: These scripts are intended for educational purposes and are not recommended for production use.
 Always test scripts in a controlled environment before using them in a production capacity.
 There is minimum error handling implemented and not all scenarious are accounted for such as scale, access controls, and input validation.
 There is an inherent assumption that you have a way to run these scripts on a system that has access to the AWS account in question and the required privileges.